DNin01/help-for-github-users/questions/lets-make-a-ruleset.md

 # Let's make a ruleset

-Rulesets are the new version of branch protections, but the interface for setting up a ruleset can be a little hard to understand the first time you're using it.
+Recently, GitHub added a new feature, rulesets, which are basically just the new version of branch protections.
+Rulesets are powerful (just look at the documentation), but the interface for setting one up can be a little hard to grasp the first time you're using it.
 Let's walk through how to set up a ruleset to require a pull request for commits pushed to our default branch (you know, `main` or `master`).

 ## 1. Time for a new ruleset